EricaLinaG/Emacsn/README.md

 When I modify my emacs configuration, I use the _dev_ installation.
 Once _dev_ is pushed to github and I'm happy with it, I then try it out with `make test-install`.
-If that is all good I `make udpate-stable `for new _stable_ installation.
+If that is all good I `make stable-update `for new _stable_ installation.

 __Test__ is another entry in _~/.emacs-profiles.el_.
 The Makefile has an _install-test_ rule, which will remove/create/execute __test__